 Writing a title is the foundation for your blog post, and it can be tough to come up with something that’s SEO-friendly.
 How do you write great titles?
-Use keywords in moderation (not too many), make sure they’re active voice!
+Use keywords in moderation (not too many).
+Make sure they’re active voices!

 Keyword research is all about finding terms and phrases that describe your topic or keyword.
 Google will rank the most common search topics according to how relevant they are to the search query.
 And it may take some time to find relevant keywords, but it’s worth it.
 Start by using the Google Keyword Tool.

 Keyword research can also reveal useful phrases you can add to your article titles.
 This is particularly useful for time-sensitive topics like pricing, discounts, and sales.
 However, while it is primarily a bummer that we expect that the first thing we see when we open Google is a chart, we should expect it to include a description and context.

 You don’t want Google to show your article to the public without telling us what to expect.
 So, let’s put these phrases into keywords.

 After adding these mandatory phrases to our search phrases, Google will give us some additional suggestions.
 These are the things we want to consider when writing our headlines.

 Concise and relevant content titles avoid Google’s suggestion algorithm silos.
 If you give too many choices, Google loses most of the meaning of your words.
 Most users will choose the most relevant one.
 And as you can see in the next section, Google is quite good at recommendations that don’t bore readers.